Mishandled DNA tests can lead to failure to diagnose cancer

 Gene testing for disease is a fairly new practice.
 Approximately 2,700 diseases can be identified through genetic testing including breast cancer.
 Unfortunately, most health care professionals do not have the training or knowledge needed to correctly interpret or explain the results of the tests.
 This can lead to a failure to diagnose diseases, delayed treatment, and even contribute to the spread of disease.

 People who undergo genetic testing will generally need to be their own patient advocates to ensure they are getting the correct results.
-Those who have been misdiagnosed or harmed by doctors' negligence should take time to learn what their rights are under the law.
+Those who have been misdiagnosed or harmed by doctors' negligence should take time to meet with a personal injury attorney in Waterbury to learn what their rights are under the law.

 Source: Bloomberg.com, "Fumbled DNA Tests Mean Peril for Breast-Cancer Patients," Robert Langreth, Sept.
 9, 2012